-The Battle of Dak To began on November 4th, when a company of the 4th Infantry Division spotted an enemy bunker system a top a high ridge southwest of the Dak To Special Forces camp.
+The Battle of Dak To began on November 4, 1967, when a company of the 4th Infantry Division spotted an enemy bunker system a top a high ridge southwest of the Dak To Special Forces camp.
 Following a series of airstrikes, American infantrymen stormed uphill to take the fortifications.
-The North Vietnamese, camouflaged by brush, and protected from bombs, rockets and gunfire by well-built bunkers and deep trenches, easily repulsed the initial assault.
+The North Vietnamese, concealed by trees and brush, and protected from bombs, rockets and gunfire by well-built bunkers and deep trenches, easily repulsed the initial assault.
 When U.S. troops finally did take the ridge, they realized that the North Vietnamese had anticipated an American ground attack.
-Communist engineers had not only built thick-timbered bunkers – resistant to all but a direct hit from a U.S. bomb – they had ensured that the avenues of approach to their positions were covered with overlapping machine gun fire.
+Communist engineers had not only built thick-timbered bunkers – resistant to all but a direct hit from a U.S. bomb – they had covered the likely avenues of approach to their positions with overlapping machine gun fire.

 In subsequent days, U.S. intelligence determined that four North Vietnamese regiments were operating in the Dak To area.
 Based on that information, Westmoreland withdrew U.S. forces from the coastal plain, where they had been assisting the South Vietnamese Army in pacification operations, and sent them to Dak To.

 In the first and second week of November, C-130 “Hercules” cargo planes and UH-1 “Huey” helicopters flew in thousands of soldiers from the 4th Infantry Division and 173d Airborne Brigade to the Dak To airstrip.
 These troops were then sent out into the fantastically rugged, unfamiliar mountains to kill Communists.